- What We Do

 Food Security Situation

-Food insecurity in Sudan is attributed to massive conflict-generated displacements, loss of assets, limited access to agricultural land, lack of cultivation in the last agricultural season, and a lack of income-generating activities.
-High staple food prices and the influx of nearly 86,000 refugees from South Sudan since the conflict erupted there in December 2013 are additional drivers of food insecurity.
+Food insecurity in Sudan is attributed to conflict-generated displacements, resultant loss of assets, limited access to agricultural land, reduced cultivation during the current as well as the last agricultural season, and limited income-generating activities.
+High staple food prices and the influx of more than 98,000 refugees from South Sudan since the conflict erupted there in December 2013 are additional drivers of food insecurity.

 Food Assistance Programs